labwc/labwc.github.io/src/faq.md

 [ToggleMaximize]: https://labwc.github.io/labwc-actions.5.html#entry_action_name=togglemaximize

-> Is it possible to launch wofi with only the Super key?
+### Q: Is it possible to launch wofi with only the Super key?

 No. I'm afraid that is not yet implemented.